alonpresman/AlonPresman/Writeups/HTB/shocker.md

 It looks like it creats a reverse shell.

-I tried t to run it with the variables that are needed, but it didn't work so I decide to use metasploit.
+I tried to run it with the variables that are needed, but it didn't work so I decide to use metasploit.

-after finding the exploit let's set:
+after setting the exploit let's set:

 rhost